The Graduates (2023 film)

 The Graduates is a 2023 American drama film written, directed, and edited by Hannah Peterson, in her directorial debut.
 It stars Mina Sundwall, Alex R. Hibbert, Yasmeen Fletcher, Ewan Manley, John Cho, Maria Dizzia, and Kelly O'Sullivan.
-Chloé Zhao serves as an executive producer.

 It had its world premiere at the Tribeca Festival on June 10, 2023, and was released on November 1, 2024, by The Future of Film Is Female.

-Premise
+Plot

 A young woman prepares to graduate high school following the death of her boyfriend to gun violence, a year prior.